SkylineCommunications/dataminer-docs/connector-help/connector_help/Thomson Video Networks MediaFlexSuite.md

 ### Events

-This pagedisplays the General Event Table.
+This page displays the General Event Table.
 At the top of this page, there is a button that retrieves the information for this table.
 The table is also polled whenever a trap is received.

 ## Notes